 - Truly Interact with Nature - While Cape Town itself doesn’t boast lions, tigers, or bears (um, zebras), it does present a vast array of fascinating ocean life.
 If you’re lucky enough to visit between the months of June and November, chances are you’ll be surrounded by migrating whales.
 However, if simply seeing these magnificent mammals from a helicopter or boat isn’t enough, there are other options to get more intimate with sea creatures.
 Cage Diving with Great Whites is a popular activity for the highly adventurous crowd, with a handful of host operators.
 If getting intimate with sharks feels a bit aggressive for your taste, consider snorkeling with a calmer sea animal, the seal.
 Still not convinced?
 The Two Oceans Aquarium offers opportunities to interact with turtles, penguins, and more!

 - Get Cultured at the Zeitz Museum - Don’t know much about the culture in Africa?
 Know a lot but want a raw, genuine interpretation?
-A visit to the Zeitz Museum will surely set you straight.
+A visit to the Zeitz Museum, located in the heart of the Waterfront directly underneath the uber-trendy Silo Hotel, will surely set you straight.
 Rotating and permanent exhibitions beautifully articulate the impact of history, events, and current social state all over the massive continent of Africa.
 One doesn’t have to be an art enthusiast to pick up on the energy and emotion that these incredible works convey.
 Bonus - A nice majority of the artists are young, innovative, and native to Africa.

 - Immerse yourself in the Drum Culture - Sure, you can head to Gold, where the wine flows and the bites are traditional and tasty.
 You’ll have your shot at beating on a Djembe drum with the expertise and encouragement of professional musicians.
 Gorgeous dancers will flood the stage, gyrating to traditional African rhythms in colorful costume.
 Touristy?
 Yes.
 Fun anyway?
 Yes.
 Worth the money?
 Probably yes.
 However, if you’re craving something more authentic, get yourself to a true blue Drum Circle.
 Between Cape Town proper and its suburbs, you are likely to track down a community drum circle most days of the week.
 These local drum circles are open to anyone, and drums are available for rent in most cases.
 Check out Cape Town Magazine for more information and a current schedule.